kontenbase/kontenbase-docs/docs/quickstart/nextjs.md

 ---
-title: Quickstart React
+title: Quickstart Next.js
 ---

 ## Intro

-This example will show you how to build a simple user management app from scratch using Kontenbase and React.
-Before begin make sure that you are familiar with ReactJs basics.
+This example will show you how to build a simple user management app from scratch using Kontenbase and Next.js.
+Before begin make sure that you are familiar with Next.js basics.

 This also includes: